MARWANKUDSI2/Public_Portfolio/README.md

-# Predicting Amazon Ratings with Recommender Systems
+# CSE158 FA22 A2 Project

-Welcome everyone to my project to predict Amazon review ratings!
+Welcome to our project to predict Amazon review ratings utilizing recommender systems!

-You can find the final report in the bin folder.
+The report can be found in `bin/report.pdf`